dennisXZX/web-developer-notes/Vue.md

   },

   // filter is used to change the format of how content is displayed
+  // now you can use this filter in the templte as todo.text | capitalize
   filters: {
     capitalize: function(value) {
       // return an empty string if the value passed in is null